 So, the true hidden hero in those HGTV homes we love is the staging.
 Although the staging details are not discussed in the show to avoid diverting the focus on design, that big reveal is only possible with staging.

 These HGTV shows do not discuss that if homeowners want to continue enjoying their fabulous new space when staging props leave the scene, they better reconsider the amount of stuff they keep and how they store everything in their house.
 That is what organization is about.

 No Organization, No Magic

-For the homeowners to move back in and have this fantastic layout “work for them,” they would need to flex those long-neglected organization muscles.
-Otherwise, the place will very shortly stop “working for them” again.
+For the homeowners to move back in and have this fantastic layout “work for them,” they need to flex those long-neglected organization muscles.
+Otherwise, the place will soon stop “working for them” again.

-No matter what changes a space undergoes, if we don’t consider the space available and we don’t adequately manage our belongings, no HGTV design wonder will help in the long run.
+No matter what changes a space undergoes, if we don’t consider the space available and adequately manage our belongings, no HGTV design wonder will help in the long run.

 There are very valid reasons to want to move or renovate a home.
 But when it is just a matter of the “space no longer working for us,” maybe giving the organization an honest chance saves us the costs and complexities of home renovations or moving.

 Properly addressing the organization of the home makes it possible to live in a home worth a design show reveal any day of the week.